Castle Films: Subsidiary of Universal

 In 1947, United World Films, Inc., the non-theatrical subsidiary of Universal Pictures, purchased a majority stake in Castle Films.
 Castle Films thus became the brand name of the United World subsidiary, and began drawing upon Universal's library of vintage films (with Abbott and Costello, W. C. Fields, Boris Karloff, James Stewart, etc.).
-The merger with Universal also brought to Castle the Walter Lantz cartoons with Woody Woodpecker, Andy Panda, Oswald Rabbit, and Chilly Willy.
+The merger with Universal also brought to Castle the cartoons of Walter Lantz Productions with Woody Woodpecker, Andy Panda, Oswald Rabbit, and Chilly Willy.

 In the 1950s, Castle released a highly successful series of Hopalong Cassidy excerpts, licensed from the series' star William Boyd.
-When Universal was purchased by MCA Inc. in 1962, Castle also gained access to the pre-1950 Paramount Pictures sound feature films owned by MCA's TV division, releasing sequences from Cecil B. DeMille's spectaculars and Marx Brothers comedies, among other Paramount titles.
+When Universal was purchased by MCA Inc. in 1962, Castle also gained non-theatrical access to the pre-1950 Paramount Pictures sound feature films owned by MCA TV division, releasing sequences from Cecil B. DeMille's spectaculars and Marx Brothers comedies, among other Paramount titles.
 Newsreels edited from NASA footage of U.S. space flights were timely in the 1960s.

 Castle's most popular series was its line of science-fiction and horror films, many featuring the Universal Classic Monsters Dracula, Frankenstein, The Wolf Man, The Mummy, Creature from the Black Lagoon, and The Invisible Man.
 The series launched in 1957 and grew to 30 titles.

 Name change, decline and closing

 Castle Films' name was changed to Universal 8 in 1977 and the new management experimented with longer-length films, but the era of home video brought an end to Universal's home-movie enterprise in 1984.
-Universal 8 dealt mostly in excerpts, but Universal Pictures Home Entertainment (founded in 1980) offered feature films in their entirety on videotape.
-Collectors abandoned the excerpts in favor of the complete movies.
+Universal 8 dealt mostly in movie excerpts and shorts, while Universal Pictures Home Entertainment (founded in 1980) offered the complete feature films on videotape.
+Pretty soon, collectors abandoned the excerpts in favor of the complete films.